plone/documentation/docs/install/containers/images/aurora.md

 Point your browser at `http://localhost:3000`, and you should see your Plone site.
 Until the backend finishes starting, Aurora returns an error page.

-The [`examples` directory of the `plone/container-aurora` repository](https://github.com/plone/container-aurora/tree/main/examples) contains more complete configurations, with a web server in front of Aurora, and with ZEO or PostgreSQL as the database.
+The [{file}`examples` directory of the `plone/container-aurora` repository](https://github.com/plone/container-aurora/tree/main/examples) contains more complete configurations, with a web server in front of Aurora, and with ZEO or PostgreSQL as the database.

 ## Configuration variables